patrickallaert/php-saml/README.md

 ##### OneLogin\Saml2\Settings - `Settings.php` #####

-Configuration of the OneLogin PHP Toolkit
+Configuration of the SAML PHP Toolkit

  * `Settings` -  Initializes the settings: Sets the paths of the different folders and Loads settings info from settings file or